Loading and Imaging Atom Arrays via Electromagnetically Induced Transparency: V. CONCLUSION AND OUTLOOK

 In summary, we presented a simple and robust scheme to enable single-atom enhanced loading and non-destructive, high-fidelity imaging of atom arrays in a finite magnetic field.
 We show that our loading and imaging technique is capable of {more efficient} three-dimensional cooling to the temperatures necessary for high-fidelity qubit operations, rendering our method compatible with zoned architectures for neutral-atom quantum processors~\cite{dolev_logicalcomputer,bluvstein2025architecturalmechanismsuniversalfaulttolerant} and schemes for continuous reloading~\cite{RbCs_conveyorbelt,norcia2024iterative, zeiher_continuous,chiu2025continuousoperationcoherent3000qubit,li2025fastcontinuouscoherentatom}.
-Although the experiments described above were performed in a bias field of $2.3\,\textrm{G}$ due to technical limitations, we have experimentally confirmed that our scheme can operate in a bias field of $10\,\textrm{G}$ similar to the one used for high-fidelity quantum gates in $^{87}$Rb~\cite{evered_high_fidelity}.
+Although the measurements presented here were performed at a bias field of $2.3\,\textrm{G}$ due to technical limitations, we have experimentally confirmed that our scheme can operate in a bias field of $10\,\textrm{G}$, which is similar to the one used for high-fidelity quantum gates in $^{87}$Rb~\cite{evered_high_fidelity} (see Appendix~\ref{app:10g} for more details).

-Our results can be significantly improved with modest technical upgrades, and in particular, an objective with higher NA and transmission.
-Objectives typically used in atom-array experiments (NA = 0.65 and $90\%$ imaging transmission) would result in a fourfold increase in overall collection efficiency compared to our current objective (NA = 0.4 and $60\%$ imaging transmission).
-Tighter tweezers generated by such an objective would improve trap confinement from the waist of $w_0 = 1.6\,\mu$m to $w_0 = 0.8\,\mu$m, enabling a fourfold increase in trapping frequency and therefore a further fourfold decrease in imaging time through an increased scattering rate.
+Our results can be significantly improved with modest technical upgrades, in particular, an objective with higher NA and suitable AR coating.
+Objectives typically used in atom-array experiments (NA = 0.65 and $90\%$ imaging transmission) would enable an overall reduction in exposure time by a factor of $>10$, given the improvement in collection efficiency and tighter tweezer confinement, allowing higher photon scattering rates (see Appendix~\ref{app:speedup} and Table~\ref{tab:speedup}).
 The use of a glass cell instead of a steel science chamber is expected to decrease our background photon scattering due to improved optical access.
-Overall, we anticipate at least an order of magnitude reduction in imaging duration, as well as a reduction in single-atom preparation time.
+Overall, we anticipate at least an order of magnitude reduction in imaging duration, as well as a similar reduction in single-atom preparation time.
 Switching to EIT cooling on the $D_1$ line, which has been used to achieve $\gtrsim 90\%$ single-atom loading probability \cite{brown_gray_molasses}, could further improve the enhanced single-atom loading probability.